-Student Learning Assessments (SLAs) are digitally-based tests administered at the beginning of the school year in grade 3 to help parents and teachers identify student strengths and areas for growth.
+Student Learning Assessments (SLAs) are digital tests administered at the beginning of the school year in Grade 3.
+They assess outcomes related to literacy and numeracy in language arts and mathematics in Alberta’s current Grade 2 provincial programs of study.

 SLAs contain 4 components: